 Remember the old days when the clothes men wore all looked the same as the clothes other guys were wearing?
 Some men though, broke those rules.
-They were actors, musicians or some other celebrity that got away with it.
+They were actors, musicians or some other celebrities that got away with it.
 In today’s society men have such a wide variety of choice, that everyone has their own style and wears things in their own way.
-You could search for one item of clothing like cargo shorts for men in a variety of styles would appear!
-The choices are endless, here are just some examples of looks any guy can wear these days.
+You could search for one item of clothing like cargo shorts for men and a wide variety of styles would appear!
+The choices are endless, here are just some examples of looks we love, and any guy can wear these days.

 This year suits are looking like throwbacks to bygone classic eras.
 GQ featured suits shown on celebrities here.
 For example, you might think that “a checked suit is something only your grandfather would wear.”
 Actor and comedian Kumail Nanjiani is shown wearing a blue checked wool suit, very classy, with quite narrow legs.
 He’s also wearing brown shoes with it which seems to be another popular trend right now, even with a tux.